xscriptor/X/general/README.md

 # General

-This section of the repository concentrates on aspects of personalization for application interfaces that I use on **Windows** and **Linux**.
+This section of the repository concentrates on aspects of customization for application interfaces that I use on **Windows** and **Linux**.

 ---